Capillary/ecom-api-document/source/includes/_product.md

 Parameter | Type | Description
 -------- | ----- | -----------
-MerchantId* | string | Unique GUID of the merchant ProductId* | int | Unique id of the bundle product that you want fetch
+MerchantId* | string | Unique GUID of the merchant ProductId* | int | Product id of the bundle product that you want fetch

 <aside class="notice">All parameters marked by * are mandatory. </aside>